puppetlabs/puppet-docs/source/facter/3.6/custom_facts.md

 ### Execution timeouts

-Facter 2.x supported a `:timeout` option to `Facter#add`.
-Facter no longer supports this option, and produces a warning if it's used.

 Although this version of Facter does not support overall timeouts on resolutions, you can pass a timeout to `Facter::Core::Execution#execute`: